HildePedroni/iws_feature_requester/README.md

 ## App stage
 This project is a minimum viable product (MVP) based on given requirements.
 A lot of features can be implemented to make it a complete product.
-Features like filtering by clients, creating new clients and so on.
+Features like filtering by clients, creating new clients, and so on.
-The UX can be improved too, things like card color changing when due date approaches and better error ans success feedbacks.
+The UX can be improved too, things like card color changing when the due date approaches and better error and success feedback.

 ## Technologies used
-#### For developement
+#### For development
 - Backend

     Python 3.6, Flask, SqliteAlchemy, Sqlite